DNAmaster10/SAMSI/README.md

 To use, (currently can only be installed on Linux) run the bash script.
 Make sure you have git module installed, and you run the bash script as sudo.

-You need to run re-install to install.
-Currently, running it delete all old files, user profiles e.t.c.
-This is temporary for testing purposes, and we will write both an installer and an updater later on.
+You need to run re-install to install. <strike>Currently, running it will delete all old files, user profiles e.t.c.
+This is temporary for testing purposes, and we will write both an installer and an updater later on. </script> No longer the case as we are migrating to SQL